News & Headlines

 NSF Grant Awarded

 Professor Kurt Kolasinski was awarded $168,927 by the National Science Foundation for a research projected titled Regenerative Electroless Etching for the Production of Si Nanostructures.
 The grant will help to fund student researchers as they investigate ReEtching and MACE for the production of porous silicon, silicon nanowires and hierarchical silicon nanostructures.
-Recent results have been published in ACS Nano.
+Recent results have been published in ACS Nano, ACS Applied Materials & Interfaces not once but twice, and Surfaces.